Narcolepsy - The Myth of Somnolence

 - Addicted to sleep?

-Although "sleeplessness" is not life-threatening, it severely affects everyday life and the quality of life of the sufferer and, according to the current state of science, cannot be cured.
+Although the "sleep craze" is not life-threatening, it severely affects everyday life and the quality of life of the sufferer and, according to the current state of science, cannot be cured.
 The symptoms can already appear in childhood and also change over the years.
-So while most of us tend to be sleep deprived, those with narcolepsy struggle to resist the urge to sleep on a daily basis.
+So while most of us tend to be sleep deprived, people with narcolepsy struggle to resist the urge to sleep on a daily basis.

 Pronounced daytime sleepiness